spdk/spdk.github.io/development.md

 * Developers do not need to add specific reviewers to patches, the maintainers and everyone else in the community should always be on the lookout for incoming patches.
 If a developer would like to be added to a review, or would like a specific person added to their patch, they should feel free to do so.
+* Be sure to address all comments when others review your patch.
+It's a good idea to mark every comment as either 'Done' or with an explanation, if needed, as to how the comment was addressed.
+Reviewers must always review the code though and not count on the developer marking an item as 'Done' when reviewing updated patches.
 * There’s no min or max time for the lifecycle of a patch, depending on a variety of factors a patch may go through in hours or possibly weeks or longer.
 How efficiently our community operates is a direct result of how well our community developers interact with each other.